ramarav/ramarav/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on Cryptography
+- 🌱 I’m currently learning Kivy
+- 👯 I’m looking to collaborate on Machine Learning and AI
+- 💬 Ask me about Python, IoT, Research, Tensorflow etc..
+- 📫 How to reach me: ramarav@gmail.com

 <!--
 **ramarav/ramarav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.